 Declare the hardware that will be used in the task.
 Each hardware object is specified with a group and an id as nested dictionaries.
-These descriptions require a set of hardware parameters in the autopilot prefs.json (typically generated requires an entry in prefs. json like this:
+These descriptions require a set of hardware parameters in the autopilot prefs.json (typically generated by autopilot.setup.setup_autopilot) with a matching group and id structure.
+For example, an LED declared like this in the HARDWARE attribute: